 SSM is geared towards space professionals but written to be accessible to all readers.
 SSM welcomes web articles and editorials of about 600 words and print articles of 600-1200 words.
 All submissions must be original material unless properly credited and with permission of the copyright holder.

 Any original articles written by Space Safety Magazine staff may be reposted for non-profit use provided they are properly attributed and include a link back to the original article.
 Please note that Space Safety Magazine cannot provide permission for articles that have been republished from other sources.
 Please check with the original source for guidelines in such cases.

-Merryl Azriel is Managing Editor of the Space Safety Magazine and Vice President of Public Affairs for the International Space Safety Foundation.
-A Chemical Engineer and graduate of the International Space University with a Masters in Space Studies, Merryl is committed to the advancement of manned exploration and utilization of space resources.
-Merryl can be reached at [email protected].
+After three years as Space Safety Magazine’s Managing Editor, Merryl semi-retired to Visiting Contributor and manager of the campaign to bring the International Space Station collaboration to the attention of the Nobel Peace Prize committee.
+A Chemical Engineer and graduate of the International Space University with a Masters in Space Studies, Merryl is committed to the advancement of human exploration and utilization of space resources.
+Merryl can be reached at firstname.lastname@example.org.

 Matteo Emanuelli is a young professional from Italy but living in the Netherlands.
 He is member of the Space Generation Advisory Council where he is studying the feasbility of an active space debris removal system.
 Matteo also worked on a space debris removal mission at the Omsk State Technical University in Russia while he was enrolled at Politecnico di Milano.

 Tereza Pultarova is a science journalist and education TV documentary maker from the Czech Republic.
 After finishing a Bc in journalism she worked for six years in Czech Public Service Broadcast Television first as an editor, later as a presenter, scriptwriter, and director of science and education programs.
 Tereza also has a degree in cultural anthropology.
 She is an alumna of the International Space University, where she obtained a Masters degree in space management.